cmrfrd/taoa/README.md

 By: Alex Comerford (alexanderjcomerford@gmail.com)

-This repo contains the source code, articles, and configuration for `TheArtofAbstraction.com`.
+This repo contains the source code, posts, and configuration for `taoa.io` or `TheArtofAbstraction.com`.

 ## About

 The Art of Abstraction (TAOA) is a tech blog.
 To learn more about its mission read the about or the first post.

 Posts for TAOA are written in org mode, exported to mdx, then become viewable in a gatsby web app.
-Local development is done via `docker`.
+Local development is done via containers.

 ## Running locally